-As NASCAR is working in different markets so it needs to deal with various regulations.
-It is also noted that Big Deal Or No Big Deal Case Study Analysis has actually faced increased examination regarding regulative.
-Every federal government has various top priority so NASCAR needs to be prepared for it as top priority can be shifted to other sector.
+As NASCAR is working in various markets so it requires to face various regulations.
+It is likewise kept in mind that NASCAR has actually faced increased scrutiny concerning regulative.
+Every federal government has various priority so NASCAR has to be prepared for it as top priority can be moved to other sector.

 7 P's of Marketing